 Searchers on foot and horseback — and nine dogs trained to pick up human scents — did not find any clues about Gerry’s disappearance.

-On Sunday, July 21st, Inchwood spent the night at Poplar Ridge lean-to, eight miles west of the Spalding Mountain lean-to, which authorities first believed she reached … but didn’t.
+On Sunday, July 21st, Inchworm spent the night at Poplar Ridge lean-to, eight miles west of the Spalding Mountain lean-to, which authorities first believed she reached … but didn’t.